+curriculums.
+When intellectual products attain classic status, they become isolated from the conditions in which they had an original significance and from their potential consequences for everyday experience.
+As a result, their importance is reflexively accepted, but not fully appreciated.
+Another way of putting it is that we often teach concepts instead of engaging our students in ideas.
+Dewey (1933) explained that concepts are established meanings (classics); however, ideas are possibilities that must be acted upon and tried out.
 Concepts are forms of knowledge.
 Ideas are ways of being in the world.
 They are inseparable from human experience (Wong et al., 2001).
-Hence, we see one of the primary duties of the teacher to be the crafting of concepts into living ideas so that the content may become a catalyst for transformative, aesthetic experience.
+Hence, we see one of the primary duties of the teacher to be the crafting of concepts into living ideas so that the content may become a catalyst for transformative, aesthetic experiences.
 Of course the teacher cannot do this alone.
-The experience requires a transaction involving the teacher, content, environment and student (Dewey, 1938).
+The experience requires a transaction involving the teacher, content, environment, and student (Dewey, 1938).
 Nevertheless, the teacher plays a critical role in this transaction.
-Below we describe promising methods for fostering engagement with ideas.
+Below, we describe promising methods for fostering engagement with ideas.

-Restore concepts to the experience in which they had their origin and significance.
-In one of his early and oft cited writings on education, Dewey (1990/1902) admonishes teachers to "psychologize" the subject matter.
+Restore Concepts to the Experience in Which They Had Their Origin and Significance.
+In one of his early and oft-cited writings on education, Dewey (1990/1902) admonished teachers to psychologize the subject matter.
 In other words, it needs to be "turned over, translated into the immediate and individual experiencing within which it has its origin and significance" (p.
 200).
 One interpretation of this statement is that concepts need to be restored to the experiences in which they were first developed and debated as ideas.
-Thus it is important to remember that even the most mundane, taken-for-granted concepts were once powerful - perhaps even disturbing - ideas.
-Take the Copernican view of the Solar System as an example.
-Today the concept that the Earth revolves around the Sun is so ordinary that we don't even think about it twice.
+Thus, it is important to remember that even the most mundane, taken-for-granted concepts were once powerful-perhaps even disturbing-ideas.
+Take the Copernican view of the solar system as an example.
+Today the concept that the earth revolves around the sun is so ordinary that we do not even think about it twice.
 But it was once an exciting and disturbing possibility that inspired new actions and transformed the way people thought about the earth and humanity in some surprising ways.
 Hence, one way of crafting ideas out of concepts is to help the students appreciate and experience the birth of a concept as an idea.
 Doing so may involve such things as helping students understand the historical context in which the concept first originated and helping them recognize the important transformations that resulted from it.
 This is sometimes easier said than done.
-We don't often spend our time contemplating the original significance of the content we teach (after all, most of the concepts are "classics" whose significance is not questioned), and hence don't have ready answers (neither do most textbooks or other curriculum material).
+We do not often spend our time contemplating the original significance of the content we teach (after all, most of the concepts are classics whose significance is not questioned) and, hence, do not have ready answers (neither do most textbooks or other curriculum material).
 Discovering the original significance may require some research, conversations with knowledgeable others, and sustained reflection on what you sense as the real significance.

-As an example, consider a teacher preparing to teach a unit on Newton's Laws - a true curriculum "classic" whose status and importance is rarely called into question.
+As an example, consider a teacher preparing to teach a unit on Newton's Laws of Motion-a true curriculum classic whose status and importance is rarely called into question.
 But why are Newton's Laws important?
 What impact did they have on science and the world at large?
-To help the students appreciate that Newton's Laws were not always laws and to help the students appreciate their origin as powerful ideas, the teacher may choose to dramatize them with a statement like the following:
+To help the students appreciate that Newton's Laws were not always "laws" and to help the students appreciate their origin as powerful ideas, the teacher may choose to dramatize them with a statement like the following: